 Each member of the ensemble is awarded a full tuition scholarship plus a $10,000 annual living stipend.

-We are delighted to welcome pianist Andrew Barnwell, violinist Grant Houston, and cellist Yi-Mei Templeman from the Trio Gaia as our 2021 Professional Piano Trio Program ensemble.
+We are delighted to have pianist Andrew Barnwell, violinist Grant Houston, and cellist Yi-Mei Templeman from the Trio Gaia as our current 2023-24 Professional Piano Trio Program ensemble.

 Past NEC trios

 Merz Trio (2018-2021)